openhab/openhabian/docs/openhabian.md

 4. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, documentation [here](https://github.com/openhab/openhabian/blob/master/docs/openhabian-amanda.md). \[menu option 52\]

 Standard openHABian install enables ZRAM by default (#1).
 Once you attach a *safe* external medium to your system (such as an SSD), you can disable ZRAM (#1) and move the system over using menu options 37 (#2).
 Finally, we strongly suggest you install Amanda (#4) right after you finish your setup.
-Amanda is to take care to backup your openHAB config and whole server to be able to quickly restore it when in need.
+Amanda is to take care to backup the whole system to be able to quickly restore it when in need.
 This is not done by default because it requires a number of user inputs, but you should not skip it for your own safety !

 Delayed rules load will also be enabled by default.
 This is renaming the rules files, then after 2 minutes it renames them back.
 You can toggle to use this feature in menu option 44.